UPDATE_0001 — Memex V1 Ship Window Opens July 14

 The system does not attempt to perform reasoning itself.

-Its responsibility is preserving continuity conditions that allow reasoning to resume coherently after interruption.
+Its responsibility is preserving the continuity conditions required for reasoning, development workflows, and operational cognition to resume coherently after interruption.

 The current release includes: